ilhamhafizha/ilhamhafizha/README.md

 <h1>Hello World! 👋🏼</h1>
-<p>I'm Ilham, a passionate learner in Software Engineering.
+<p>I'm Ilham, a passionate in Software Engineering.
 I started learning in 2020 exploring various technologies, but in 2024, I am focusing more deeply with enthusiasm and dedication to enhance my skills in software development🚀
 </p>
 <p>Always eager to learn, build, and innovate! 🚀  </p>